 The written report should also include responses to the following list of questions:

 What is the diagnosis, date of diagnosis, and your last contact with the student?
-Indicate the diagnostic criteria used (e.g. DSM IV-TR), and describe the salient features met by this individual.
+Indicate the diagnostic criteria used (e.g. DSM IV-TR or DSM 5), and describe the salient features met by this individual.

 Describe the historical characteristics, including but not limited to developmental, educational and medical evidence used in making your diagnosis.
 To assist us in anticipating needed accommodations and services, include information that can be used to understand the range and impact of the condition.

-Indicate all instruments and procedures used to diagnose the psychiatric disorders (i.e. clinical interview, psychological testing, behavioral rating scales, etc.) Also, report all results of these assessments including but not limited to all test scores.
+Indicate all instruments and procedures used to diagnose the mental health disorder/s (i.e. clinical interview, psychological testing, behavioral rating scales, etc.) Also, report all results of these assessments including but not limited to all test scores.
 You are encouraged to include a diagnostic report.

 Describe the treatment recommendations including medication.
 If the student is medicated, state the type of medication, the dosage, the frequency of use, and the adverse side effects.

-How does the psychiatric disability impact this student in an educational setting (functional limitations)?
+How does the mental health disability impact this student in an educational setting (functional limitations)?

 What recommendations do you have regarding accommodations and your rationale for each of the accommodations?

-Are there any indications that this student may have an additional diagnosis (i.e., learning disability, etc.)?
+Are there any indications that this student may have an additional diagnosis (i.e., learning disorder, etc.)?
 Please describe pertinent characteristics and give an explanation for your reason to suspect this secondary diagnosis.

 What is the current prognosis?